 This catalog was prepared in advance of its effective date; therefore, the course descriptions may vary from actual course content due to advancements in the discipline, interests of individual professors or decisions to change the scope of a course.
-Thus, the descriptions that follow are not provided in the nature of a contractual obligation.
+Thus, the catalog is not a contract, but simply an information bulletin and the University reserves the right to change any of the provisions.
 Some of the newer courses and changes in the courses are included in this catalog pending their approval by the Coordinating Board, Texas College and University System.
 A separate class schedule giving course offerings and other pertinent information is published for each semester and session and is available on request from the Student Records Office.
 Students should refer to the class schedule for the offerings in any given semester.
 For administrative reasons, because of insufficient enrollment or because of limited resources, any given course might not be offered in the announced semester.